-Established in 1959, the SWROC was originally known as the Southwest Experiment Station (SWES).
-The SWES was renamed the Southwest Research and Outreach Center (SWROC) in 1999.
+Established in 1959, Southwest Research & Outreach Center was originally known as the Southwest Experiment Station (SWES).
+SWES was renamed Southwest Research and Outreach Center (SWROC) in 1999.
 Our center was established to address the strong need for research on crop production and adaptation in southwestern Minnesota.

 Our primary responsibility, as outlined by the legislature, was to work on crops and areas relating to their production in southwestern Minnesota.
 Accordingly so, soils, agronomy, entomology, and plant pathology became the core focus of our research and education programs.

 As the station expanded over the years, so did our mission and research activities.
-Our named changed to the Southwest Research and Outreach Center in 1999 to better represent all we do.
-Today, we still focus on crop production issues common to southwestern Minnesota, but we also have embraced environmental and social issues and have expanded our outreach programs.
+Our name changed to the Southwest Research and Outreach Center to better represent all our efforts.
+We still focus on crop production issues common to southwestern Minnesota, but we have also embraced environmental and social issues and expanded our outreach programs.